Autumn Lentil Salad w/ Roasted Squash & Maple Dressing

 For the Salad

-- 1 cup beluga lentils, rinsed and drained (or substitute green lentils)
+- 1 cup brown or green lentils, rinsed and picked over

 - 1 medium delicata squash